subigya-js/sentiment-analyzer/README.md

-### Face detection in client-side using Transformer.js Hugging face modal
+### Sentiment analysis in client-side using Transformer.js Hugging face modal